9/01/2014

 Business phone eitiquette

 March 10, 1876 Alexander Bell spoke the infamous words, “Watson, come here.
 I need you,” through his experimental phone.
-What Watson said in response is not recorded in history because business phone etiquette had not been invented.
+What Watson said in response is not recorded in history because phone etiquette had not been invented.

 1. Have a pen and something to write on before answering the phone.